Discover ARC’s Structural Analysis Services

 X-ray diffraction & crystallography

-The X-ray Diffraction (XRD) and Crystallography Laboratory at ARC provides structural characterization for a wide range of materials, with a specialized focus on small-molecule and hybrid organic-inorganic material single-crystal X-ray diffraction (SCXRD).
+Our crystallographer has a specialized focus on small-molecule and hybrid organic-inorganic material single-crystal X-ray diffraction (SCXRD).
 Our team offers expert support across the full workflow, from crystal growth and screening to unit cell determination, structure solution, refinement, and CIF preparation for publication.
+We are particularly experienced in solving complex structural issues, including twinning, disorder, and absolute structure determination.
+We routinely support high-quality, publication-ready results.

 The lab operates in both full-service and self-use modes, with guidance available for experimental design, crystallization strategies, and structural analysis via staff office hours and additional times on request.